The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: About and around internal set theory

 \section{About and around internal set theory}

-In this section, we introduce the base theory $\P$ in which we will work.
-In two words, $\P$ is a conservative extension of G\"odel's system $\textsf{T}$ with certain axioms from Nelson's \emph{Internal Set Theory} (\cite{wownelly}) based on the approach from \cites{brie,bennosam}.
+In this section, we introduce the system $\P$ in which we will work.
+In a nutshell, $\P$ is a conservative extension of G\"odel's system $\textsf{T}$ with certain axioms from Nelson's \emph{Internal Set Theory} $\IST$ (\cite{wownelly}) based on the approach from \cite{brie,bennosam}.